Helping your animal to move better, feel more comfortable, prevent injury and improve performance

-Jennifer has specialist knowledge in anatomy, biomechanics, physiology and pathology, and uses detailed assessments to tailor treatment to each animal’s condition and stage of rehabilitation.
+Specialist knowledge in anatomy, biomechanics, physiology and pathology combined with detailed assessments allow treatment to be tailored to each animal’s condition and stage of rehabilitation.

 Hands on techniques form the backbone of the majority of physiotherapy treatments, although the needs of each animal is always unique.
 Techniques used may include:

 Modalities available to optimise results include: